RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `08` - `GET_BUFF_DEF`

-Effects of the variants will be triggered once when a user receives a buff.
+Triggered once when the user receives a buff.

 ### `15` - `QUEST_START`

-Apply all the effects once at the beginning of the quest.
+Triggered once at the beginning of the quest.

 ### `18` - `TENSION_MAX`

-Check if the user **is** energized.
+Effective if the user **is** energized.

 Note that the effect will be effective as long as the user is energized.
 This is different from [`19.
 TENSION_MAX_MOMENT`](#19---tension_max_moment), which only triggers when the user got energized.

 ### `19` - `TENSION_MAX_MOMENT`

-Check if the user **got** energized.
+Triggered once when the user **got** energized.

 Note that the effect will be granted once the user got energized.
 This is different from [`18.
 TENSION_MAX`](#18---tension_max), which effects will be effective as long as the user is energized.